Tupelov/Rocketry-Notes/Specific Impulse.md

 # Description
 Specific Impulse is a method of measuring rocket engine efficiency.
-By dividing [[impulse]] by $\dot{m}$ ([[Mass Flow Rate]]) and a universal gravitational constant, one can determine and compare rocket engine efficiency regardless of nozzle characteristics and units used.
+By dividing [[Impulse]] by $\dot{m}$ ([[Mass Flow Rate]]) and a universal gravitational constant, one can determine and compare rocket engine efficiency regardless of nozzle characteristics and units used.